 09 of 10

 This elegant flower may have been named for the Latin word Columba, the same as for the common rock pigeon Columba livia, but it is ideal for hummingbirds.
-The flowers come in shades of blue, purple and pink, and it thrives in areas with partial shade, where it can grow 15-20 inches tall.
+The flowers come in many shades of blue, purple, and pink, and it thrives in areas with partial shade, where it can grow 15 to 20 inches tall.
+This is an attractive flower bordering fences or used in flowerbeds and other edging.
+This perennial grows in zones 3 through 8.

 10 of 10

-Petunias are easy to grow and inexpensive for any garden, and they are also ideal for containers, borders and baskets in small spaces.
-They thrive best in full sun and will bloom repeatedly in shades of pink, white, red, purple, blue and stunning variegated shades, all of which provide abundant nectar for hungry hummingbirds.
+Petunias are annuals that are easy to grow and inexpensive for any garden.
+These plants are also ideal for containers, borders, and baskets in small spaces.
+It thrives best in full sun and will bloom repeatedly in shades of pink, white, red, purple, blue, and stunning variegated shades, all of which provide abundant nectar for hungry hummingbirds.
+If there is more room for petunias in the garden, then make room for more hummingbirds.